-The program includes two elements - maintaining the existing Tollway System and enhancing regional mobility with new priority projects.
+The program includes two elements - maintaining the existing Illinois Tollway system and enhancing regional mobility with new priority projects.
 The program and the projects that make up the program are described in detail in later sections of this report.

-2.0 Condition of the Existing Tollway System
+2.0 Condition of the Existing Illinois Tollway System

-The Tollway continues to function as an essential component of the transportation network in northern Illinois.
-As part of the CRP and Move Illinois Program (collectively, the "Capital Programs") to date, approximately 48% of the system mainline pavement has been constructed, reconstructed, or reconstructed and widened, approximately 38% of the system mainline pavement has been rehabilitated, Open Road Tolling (ORT) has been implemented at all mainline toll plazas systemwide, and the Veterans Memorial Tollway (I-355) South Extension to I-80 has been completed.
+The Illinois Tollway continues to function as an essential component of the transportation network in northern Illinois.
+As part of the CRP and Move Illinois Program (collectively, the "Capital Programs") to date, approximately 61% of the system mainline pavement has been constructed, reconstructed, or reconstructed and widened, approximately 38% of the system mainline pavement has been rehabilitated, Open Road Tolling (ORT) has been implemented at all mainline toll plazas systemwide, and the Veterans Memorial Tollway (I-355) South Extension to I-80 has been completed; reconstruction and widening of the Jane Addams Memorial Tollway (I-90) west of Elgin Plaza 9 has been completed; construction of a new interchange for the Tri-State Tollway (I-294) with Interstate 57 has commenced with the initial phase ramps opened in 2014.

-Though significant progress has been made with regard to the Tollway infrastructure, there are still many challenges remaining.
-The original mainline pavement not addressed by the Capital Programs to date continues to be maintained at high levels; however, some infrastructure elements will require attention in the near future due to the effects of age and increasing traffic volumes.
-The remaining original mainline pavements have in some cases, had three to four pavement rehabilitations and/or asphalt overlays.
+Though significant progress has been made with regard to the Illinois Tollway infrastructure, there are still many challenges remaining.
+The original mainline pavement not addressed by the Capital Programs to date continues to be maintained at high levels; however, some infrastructure elements will require attention in the near future due to the effects of age and increasing traffic volumes..
 Many of the original bridge decks have had bituminous overlays (now removed), concrete overlays (existing) and have been widened to respond to increasing traffic demand.